MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/setup.md

      ![Illustrates that status is granted for the Windows Admin Center gateway.](.\media\setup\access-granted.png)

-   If you haven't been been granted permissions, you may need the Azure subscription owner to manually grant admin consent.
+   If you haven't been granted permissions, you may need the Azure subscription owner to manually grant admin consent.

    To add permissions:
    1. Click **Add a permission** in the top left corner.